4. Runtime SDK & Extensions

 shared_resources_->logger->publishInfoMessage("Sum:", std::to_string(response.sum));

-Register behavior in register_behaviors.cpp
+Register the Behavior in register_behaviors.cpp

 :